The ACP program is currently paused pending funding by Congress.

 2. Get free cell phone services in Missouri

-The federal government has set aside billions of dollars through the Affordable Connectivity Program (ACP) to help low-income Americans access reduced cost or free internet.
+The federal government has set aside billions of dollars through the Affordable Connectivity Program (ACP) to help low-income Americans access reduced-cost or free internet.
 EASY Wireless has three physical stores and many tents and kiosks around the state, there to serve all of Missouri by providing free smartphones and free data for people who qualify for this assistance.

 People in Missouri who work a 40-hour week or less on minimum wage can qualify for the Affordable Connectivity Program.
 You may still qualify if you work more than 40 hours and have more than one member in your household.
 Some people in Missouri with low wages can qualify for the Lifeline Program and the ACP.
 EASY Wireless offers a free smartphone and unlimited data for people who qualify for both programs.